 As we’ve discussed at length in previous blogs, aluminum and steel each have distinct characteristics, and the welding process makes some of those differences even more obvious than they might otherwise be.

 Heat (thermal) conductivity is one that stands out in particular.
 As one might expect, because aluminum is considerably more heat conductive than steel, it also has a much lower melting point.
-However, aluminum also has a layer of oxide that allows it to resist corrosion, which is helpful in many applications, but has an extremely high melting point.
+However, aluminum has a layer of oxide that allows it to resist corrosion, which is helpful in many applications, but has an extremely high melting point.
 A very clear understanding of how temperature affects aluminum is essential for skilled welders.

 The other big difference is the relative solubility of hydrogen in liquid aluminum, which can lead to the hydrogen bubbles that form during the liquid stage of welding becoming trapped.
 This can result in porosity in the finished welds.
 If porosity is a persistent issue, it can often be mitigated by using a proper shielding gas, such as a helium/argon mixture.
 But again, if a welder isn’t accustomed to working with aluminum, porosity can become a big problem, as they may not know how to address it properly.